Skip to main content

 • “Gameplay is simple, fluid, and satisfying.”

-• “Instead of RPG stat systems that allow you to meaningfully develop your character, there are three non-combat stats (occult is kind of useless, there were literally like three or four speech checks in seven hours of gameplay).
-It feels like the game punishes you if you don't put everything in lockpicking.
-The talent card system is a mess -- two of the major skills meaningfully change gameplay and everything else is either superfluous or feels disappointing to spend upgrade points on basic quality of life or melee survivability improvements.
+• “Instead of RPG stat systems that allow you to meaningfully develop your character, there are three noncombat stats (occult is kind of useless, there were literally like three or four speech checks in seven hours of gameplay, it feels like the game punishes you if you don't put everything in lockpicking lol) and the talent card system is a mess — two of the major skills meaningfully change gameplay and everything else is either superfluous or 'wow it doesn't feel great having to spend my big upgrade point on this basic QoL or melee survivability thing!!!'
 The minor skills remind me of Cyberpunk at launch, which isn't a compliment.”

 • “The hit detection, enemy AI, stealth mechanics, and overall melee combat experience is awful.”